A high school model that bridges education and the business community through a joint venture, operating as a school within a school.

 The impact of change

-- Across the six schools in the Atlanta metroland, 3DE have been able to demonstrate consistency in outcomes and consistency in implementation, to start changing the paradigm of how people think change can happen.
+Across the six schools in the Atlanta metroland, 3DE have been able to demonstrate consistency in outcomes and consistency in implementation, to star

 Banneker High school – the first school 3DE worked with – was the lowest performing high school in the Atlanta area – 42% graduation rate, 96% of students lived below the poverty line, with a 56% transiency rate.
 Now in their fourth school year at that school, 3DE have: